-3. Get planting
+4. Get planting

-4. Add trailing plants
+5. Add trailing plants

-5. Fill in the spaces
+6. Fill in the spaces

 Flowering plants such as verbenas and small petunias make good fillers.
 Try planting ivy near the chain and weave it around to give the effect that the ivy is supporting the basket.
 Fill with more compost and firm gently.

 Affix the wall bracket according to instructions and position your basket in a sunny spot sheltered from wind and water well.
-Feed and water regularly.
-If you plan to go away, plant baskets with a moisture-absorbing compost that retains twice as much water as ordinary compost.

 Help plants put all their energy into establishing roots by pinching off early flowers.
 Once the plants are larger you can let them bloom.